 - Maintain lipid levels in skin and hence maintain elasticity

 Krill Oil is on my list because not only does it deliver the essential fatty acids at a cellular level, but it is most definitely free from mercury and numerous toxins that fish oils may contain.
-The supplement that I take is Power of Krill by LifeFlo and I recommend a dosage of two capsules daily.
+The supplement that I take currently is Neubria’s Krill Oil and I recommend a dosage of two capsules daily.

 Ageing is a multi-faceted process and the cells of our bodies have a finite lifespan.
 Free radical damage is one of the theories of the ageing process which is well documented with antioxidants being the buzz word.
 These free radicals can damage the tissues of the body and the genetic material in the individual cells.
 If there was a supplement that limits free radical damage then that could potentially affect the ageing process and to this end I recommend Co-Enzyme Q10 as another essential supplement.